chongminggao/KuaiRec/README.md

 **2022.05.16: We update the dataset to version 2.0.** We made the following changes:

-- We removed the unused video `ID=1225` from all tables having the field `video_id` and reindex the rest videos, i.e., `ID = ID - 1 if ID > 1225`.
+- We removed the unused video `ID=1225` from all tables having the field `video_id` and re-index the rest videos, i.e., `ID = ID - 1 if ID > 1225`.
 - We added two tables to enhance the side information for users and videos, respectively.
-See `4.item_daily_feet.csv` and `5. user_feat.csv` under the data description section for details.
+See `4.item_daily_features.csv` and `5. user_features.csv` under the data description section for details.